TyrfingMjolnir/AwesomeWeb/README.md

 # Awesome web sites

-Pages that simply stand out
+Pages that simply stand out; this is not for you, this is my cheat sheet and links for good practice when it comes to planning bandwidth distribution across the world wide wait.

 ## Incredibly well made page in terms of bandwidth distribution